hvillacrusis/who-you-mono/README.md

    where `footer`, should contain any information about Breaking Changes and is also the place to reference GitHub issues that this commit Closes.

-   please notice the newlines every `header`,`body`,`footer`, this is important to separate the sections on our changelog documents
+   please notice the newlines every `header`,`body`,`footer`, these are important to separate the sections on our changelog documents

 > NOTE: When in doubt, please refer to
 > [Angular's contributing guideline's commit message section](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit-message-format)